bartenbach/buttbutt/README.md

 `!rot <query>`          -  Get the rot13 equivalent of `<query>`.
 Alias: !rot

+`!s/search/replace/`    -  This works just like Vim's search and replace feature.

 `!uptime`               -  Print the current uptime of the bot

 `!version`              -  Get the current bot version